Campus, News

 As a third-party candidate, Kotlikoff aims to avoid partisan gridlock and instead advocate the solutions of the Purple Plan, which he said involves a blend of “red” Republican and “blue” Democratic values.

-For tax reform, Kotlikoff suggests a highly progressive federal tax, consumption tax with a monthly payment for the poor and inheritance tax.
+For tax reform, Kotlikoff suggests a highly progressive federal tax, consumption tax with a monthly payment for the poor, and Illinois inheritance tax.
 The taxes, he said, would cap at 15 percent.
+Illinois inheritance tax specifically targets inherited assets, with rates depending on the beneficiary’s relationship to the deceased, ensuring that wealth transfer is taxed fairly.

 “Many people think that taxing consumption is regressive, but it’s not,” he said.
 “It’s taxing what we use to pay for consumption, which is our wealth and our current and future wages.
 Taxing consumption in parts constitutes a tax on wealth.”